Orthorexia

 How is orthorexia diagnosed?

-Diagnosis of orthorexia is typically carried out by eating disorder specialists when someone presents with an obsessive focus on eating clean.
-Orthorexia Nervosa is not an official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5); however, it is just as clinically significant as any other eating disorder and can have severe physical and mental health consequences if not treated.
-Eating disorders that do not fit the criteria for anorexia, bulimia, or binge eating disorder might be diagnosed as “Other specified feeding or eating disorder,” according to the DSM-5.
-Because orthorexia still does not have any formal diagnostic criteria, there is still considerable debate about whether it is a stand-alone eating disorder, obsessive-compulsive disorder (OCD), or an extreme form of culturally influenced behavior.
+Diagnosis of orthorexia is typically made by eating disorder specialists when someone presents with an obsessive focus on eating clean.
+Orthorexia nervosa is not an official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5); however, it’s just as clinically significant as any other eating disorder and can have severe physical and mental health consequences if not treated.

 How is orthorexia treated?

-Treatment of orthorexia involves a combination of nutritional rehabilitation and psychotherapy, such as cognitive behavior therapy, which is aimed at restoring and stabilizing eating patterns and changing the individual’s thoughts and beliefs about food and how it impacts their health.
-Individuals with severe depression or anxiety can be treated with antidepressants, such as a selective serotonin reuptake inhibitor (e.g., fluoxetine, paroxetine, sertraline), in combination with psychotherapy.
+Treatment of orthorexia involves a combination of nutritional rehabilitation and psychotherapy, such as cognitive behavior therapy (CBT), which is aimed at restoring and stabilizing eating patterns and changing the individual’s thoughts and beliefs about food and how it impacts their health.

 What are the most important facts about orthorexia?

-Orthorexia is an eating disorder characterized by an obsessive focus on clean eating and restrictive dietary practices.
+Orthorexia is an eating disorder characterized by an obsessive focus on clean eating leading to restrictive dietary practices.
 Like other eating disorders, orthorexia is not a choice but an unconscious behavior that develops due to an unhealthy relationship with food.
 Signs and symptoms of orthorexia include a fixation on food quality and avoidance of certain foods or entire food groups deemed as “bad” or “unhealthy.”
 The rigidity of the individual’s eating habits can lead to avoidance of social events that revolve around food and feelings of depression and self-isolation.
 Although orthorexia is not an official diagnosis by the DSM-5, it can have severe physical and mental health consequences and can be treated with therapy by eating disorder specialists.

 References